State and Majority Nationalism in Plurinational States

 - There may be written constitutional documents but there are also unwritten conventions, understandings, so that the black letter law does not exhaust constitutional reasoning.

 We are organising a series of seminars around these themes.
 Following initial meetings in Dublin, there was a seminar in Aberdeen September 2018, focused on historical themes.
 There were two panels at the Political Studies Association of Ireland in October 2018.
-A conference on Canada as a union will take place in Edinburgh in December 2018.
+A conference on Canada as a union took place in Edinburgh in December 2018.
 Further meetings will follow, in Belfast, Dublin and Cardiff, starting in 2019.

 Borders, Sovereignty and Self-Determination in Contemporary Europe